michael-s-downs/bitcoin-knots/doc/issue_115_configrpc/README.md

 }
 ```

-This schema is suitable for programmatic editing, syncing, UI input, and automation flows.
+This schema is suitable for UI inputs, file-based persistence (`bitcoin_rw.conf`), scripting, and automation flows.

 ---

 ## 🔁 Runtime Change Semantics

-Settings fall into different categories of runtime mutability when considered under the following strategy or approach:
+Settings fall into different categories of runtime mutability under the following approach:

-- We propose **No eviction or disconnection** of existing peers or mempool contents when relevant settings change at runtime.
+- **No eviction or disconnection** of current txns or peers.
-- Changes need **only apply to new inbound data** (mempool entries, connections, block creation) which keeps this work simple, useful, non-aggressive.
+- **Only new data** (connections, transactions, blocks) is affected.
-- Some settings are still not amenable to runtime mutation based on the nature of what they control.
+- **Non-runtime modifiable settings** are clearly identified.

-We suggest the following table, listing each config key considered under this change, its runtime mutability status, and categorization notes.
+### Runtime Mutability Table

 | Setting              | Mutable | Notes                                                         | Affects            |
 |----------------------|---------|----------------------------------------------------------------|--------------------|